Adidas scraps 2013 goals as Russia, wet golf season weigh

 | FRANKFURT

-The group, second behind market leader Nike in the $245 billion (152.7 billion pounds) global sportswear market, had already lowered its 2013 sales target last month after weak European trading and unfavourable currency movements hit second-quarter results.
+The group, second behind market leader Nike (NKE.N) in the $245 billion global sportswear market, had already lowered its 2013 sales target last month after weak European trading and unfavorable currency movements hit second-quarter results.

 The weakening of currencies in Russia, Japan, Brazil, Argentina and Turkey would impact turnover by a high single digit percentage in the third quarter, after taking 4 percentage points off sales in the second quarter, the group said in an unexpected statement late on Thursday.